SpectoLabs/hoverfly/docs/pages/reference/api/api.rst

 - ``from`` - Timestamp to start filtering from;
 - ``sort`` - Sort results in format "field:order".
 Supported fields: ``timestarted`` and ``latency``.
 Supported orders: ``asc`` and ``desc``.

+It also returns post serve action details containing action name, when it was invoked, completed, correlation ID and HTTP status.

 Running hoverfly with ``-journal-size=0`` disables logging and 500 response is returned with body:

 ::